google/koladata/docs/api_reference.md

       return query.docs[:]

   Args:
-    **kw_constraints: mapping of parameter names to DataItem schemas.
+    **kw_constraints: mapping of parameter names to type constraints.
 Names must match parameter names in the decorated function.
-Arguments for the given parameters must be DataSlices/DataItems with the corresponding schemas.
+Arguments for the given parameters must be DataSlices/DataItems that match the given type constraint(in particular, for SchemaItems, they must have the corresponding schema).

   Returns:
     A decorator that can be used to type annotate a function that accepts